Webunnydev/todo-list-webapp-EJS-and-Express/README.md

 # todo-list-webapp
  This is a simple web application for managing your todo list.
-It is built using:
+It is built using Node.js, Express.js, and EJS templating engine.

 ## Table of Contents
 - [Features](#features)